My History Blog, Focussing mostly on Roman and Mediaeval Times

 Nansen and Hjalmar Johansen, a world championship athlete with a fondness for adventure and, as it turned out, a good hand with dogs, who had hired on the Fram

-as stoker, set off on March 14, 1895, with the ship at 84°4'N. They had their skies and three dog sleds with equipment and food.
+as stoker, set off on March 14, 1895, with the ship at 84°4'N. They brought three dog sleds with equipment and food.

 The diesel engine added by Amundsen in 1910